Azure Private Endpoints for Internal Stages¶

 Verify that the Target sub-resource value is set to

-As the Snowflake administrator, execute the following statement using the
+As the Snowflake administrator, call the SYSTEM$AUTHORIZE_STAGE_PRIVATELINK_ACCESS function using the

 As the network administrator, update the DNS settings to resolve the URLs as follows: